 The room feels heavier than it used to.
 Decisions are coming faster than clarity.
 The team is capable, but something isn't cohering.
 You're stepping into a bigger role, wondering what needs to change in you and not just around you.
 You have all the answers in the meeting.
 Too many questions at midnight.

-If any of this is familiar, the work Col Ajai Lal does is worth a conversation.
+If any of this is familiar, the work Colonel Ajai Lal does is worth a conversation.

 "I have lived three lives.
 Each one shaped by the one before it.